-The origins of Chinese manufacturing date back to the Silk Road which was a network of trade routes between Asia, Africa, and Europe.
-Some of those routes are still in use today, and once orchestrated shipments of goods from China to India, Persia, and the Roman Empire along the Mediterranean.
-There are several key aspects and monumental periods that have brought China to the position of one of the world’s largest economies.
+The origins of Chinese manufacturing date back to the Silk Road.
+That was a network of trade routes between Asia, Africa, and Europe.
+In fact, large cargo ships of today still use some of those routes!
+Back then, however, the route once orchestrated shipments of goods from China to India, Persia, and the Roman Empire along the Mediterranean.
+There are several key aspects and monumental periods that have positioned China into the world’s 2nd largest economies.

 The 19th century ushered in the First and Second Opium Wars with Great Britain due to conflicts with China and various countries.
-The Treaty of Nanking and the Treaties of Tientsin were signed by China because of these conflicts and as such, forced them to relinquish some of their advantages in foreign trade.
-Regardless, they were still faring well financially during the 20th century up until the end of the Chinese Civil War.
+China signed the Treaty of Nanking and the Treaties of Tientsin because of these conflicts.
+Consequently, it forced them to relinquish some of their advantages in foreign trade.
+Regardless, they still fared well financially during the 20th century up until the end of the Chinese Civil War.
 This then ushered in the Communist Party and birthed the People’s Republic of China (PRC).
 The economy took a huge hit leading to a period of nation-wide poverty that stretched over a forty-year time-frame.

 The automobile industry also brought in major revenue over the past few decades.
 In 1992, Chinese manufacturing output for vehicles was up.
-It was reported that 21 million passenger vehicles and 3.4 million commercial vehicles were produced.
-It was up 5.3% since 2014, and revenue was estimated to a whopping $600.4 billion last year.
+Economists reported that China produced 21 million passenger vehicles and 3.4 million commercial vehicles.
+And this result was up 5.3% from 2014, and revenue was estimated to a whopping $600.4 billion last year.
 Between 1992 and 2010, China became the largest manufacturing nation in the world with 19.8 percent in output.
 Today they supply goods to some of the largest companies in the world.